datalad-handbook/book/docs/basics/101-116-sharelocal.rst

    $ git annex whereis books/TLCL.pdf

-Oh, another :term:`shasum`!
+Behind the ``REDACTED UUID`` is a character sequence that looks like another :term:`shasum`!
 This time however not in a symlink...
 "That's hard to read -- what is it?" your room mate asks.
 You can recognize a path to the dataset on your computer, prefixed with the user and hostname of your computer.
 "This", you exclaim, excited about your own realization,